ronantakizawa/rustfirebasegraphql/README.md

-This is a Rust GraphQL server that connects with a firebase realtime database It can get all users from the database, a chosen user from the database, and add a user to the database.
+This is a Rust GraphQL server skeleton that connects with a firebase realtime database It can get all users from the database, a chosen user from the database, and add a user to the database.

 Setup: